-After 30 years in Brazil and thinking of returning to Portugal permanently, my father decided to buy a farm.
-We were in the 60s and I was about 5 or 6 years old.
-I remember the first visits to the farm.
-Despite being 500m away from a national road, the shortest path to get here forced us to cross a river.
-And it was literally to cross a river: down and back up!
-Of course when it rained we had to go around.
-Sometimes, to shorten the time, the miscalculated crossings had as a result jams and we had to get a tractor to pull the car onto the road again.
+After 30 years as an industrialist in Brazil and thinking about returning permanently to Portugal my father decided to change his activity and buy a Farm.
+It was the ’60s and I must have been five or six.
+I remember the first few visits.
+Despite being 500m from a national road, the shortest way to get here forced the car to cross a river, we had to literally cross it, go down and back up.
+Of course, when it rained, we had to “go around”.
+Sometimes, to shorten the time, poorly calculated crossings resulted in jams that forced a tractor to come to remove the car from the riverbed.

-However, there was a river with flowing clear water, where clothes were washed and where you could see fish…
+However, there was a river, there was transparent water running through it, where the clothes were washed and where you could see fish…

-Like any farm story worth telling, in this one it also rained indoors and rats abounded.
-In those years the farms were a place where you went on vacation.
+Like any self-respecting Farm story, it also rained indoors here, and rats were everywhere.
+In those years, farms were a place where owners went on holidays.
 And this was no exception.
-There were huge cellars, a lot of houses and a land.
+There were some huge wineries, a farm manor and “shabby” land.

-Once bought by my father, things were changing.
-The house was remodeled, the wineries were turned into warehouses and old vines and unused lands into Rocha pear orchards.
+With my father things changed, the house was renovated, the wineries became warehouses and the old vines and unused land became Rocha pear orchards.

 The farm, 1976.

-The pear has become the queen of the farm.
+The pear became the queen of this Farm.

-We were in the 70s, a time when we were spreading the idea, which became a global project, that agriculture should be seen as an industry.
-And the field as a factory.
+It was the 1970s, a time when the idea was spreading, which became a global project, that agriculture should be “industrialised”.

-The Quinta do Arneiro became a model farm.
-There were not many farms with 30 ha of orchards of pear, exquisitely well taken care of.
-The beginnings of everything are always times of experiences and experimentation.
-Monocultures require much greater attention and focus on productivity, nothing can fail because there is no escape.
-The 80s and 90s were years of great income.
+Quinta do Arneiro became a model Farm.
+There weren’t many with 30 ha of exquisitely manicured Rocha pear orchards.
+The beginnings of everything are always times of experience.
+Monocultures require much greater attention and focus on productivity.
+Nothing can fail because there is no escape.
+The 1980s and 1990s were years of excellent profitability.

-And here are we at the turn of a century and often don’t realise it, but we all walk around like a fish that bites its own tail.
+And lo and behold, we are at the turn of a century, and we often don’t realise it, but we all walk around like a fish that bites its own tail.

-In 2007, after one of those turns that life gives, I left a bookstore that I owned for 14 years to dedicate myself 100% to agriculture.
-My first two years here were like heaven, and I’m not exaggerating.
-I had the privilege of having two years without thinking much.
-I spent days working in the field and I can assure you, but I can really assure you that working in the fields has brought me peace, joy and indescribable energy.
+In 2007, after one of those twists and turns that life takes, I left a bookshop that I had owned for 14 years to dedicate myself 100% to agriculture.
+The first two years were like being in paradise, I’m not exaggerating.
+I had the privilege of being able to spend days working in the fields and I can assure you, but I can really assure you that working in the fields has brought me peace, joy and unspeakable energy.
 I remember those moments with longing, and I’m not one to miss things.

-But who knows me knows that it is impossible for me to stop dreaming, designing and idealising.
-And thankfully, I usually end up realizing my dreams.
-Long ago I thought that if I managed the farm, a lot of things would have to change.
+But those who know me know that it is impossible for me to stop dreaming, projecting and idealising.
+Fortunately, I’ve been able to make my dreams come true.
+For a long time, I thought that if I were to manage the farm, “things” would have to change.

-First of all, it was essential to convert the farm, step by step, into an organic production farm.
-The respect for nature, when we depend on it’s generosity, is a given course.
-It is impossible to have someone as a partner for a long time if we don’t treat them with respect.
-And what partnership can be more intense than the one that the farmer has with nature?
+Respect for nature when we depend exclusively on its generosity is an obvious fact.
+It’s impossible to have someone as a partner for long if you don’t treat them with respect.
+And what partnership can be more intense than that of the farmer with nature?

-Some people say that life begins at the end of our comfort zone, so I’m sure mine started the day I started this project.
+Some say life begins at the end of our comfort zone.
+If so, I’m sure mine started the day I started this project.

-We can’t nor want to let this story end without thanking all those who are part of it!
-Our customers, our suppliers and our employees.
-It’s because we have so many characters that this is such a rich history and that the end is not in sight.
+We cannot and do not want to let this story end without thanking everyone who is part of it, our customers, our employees, our suppliers.
+It is because it has so many characters that this is such a rich story from which there is no end in sight.

 Let’s go back to the river I told you about at the beginning.
-You only have to cross over the bridge, which is now there for us to understand.
-What our evolution forgot, what we never remembered again was to stop and think.
-The consequences disrespecting nature are absurdly visible.
+You only have to cross over the bridge to understand everything.
+What our evolution forgot, what we never remembered, was to stop and think.
+The consequences of disregard for nature are absurdly visible.

-And this will be an even happier story when we break the news that that river is once again a river of crystal-clear water.
-And if that is everyone’s dream, nothing will prevent it from happening.
+And this will be an even happier story when we can break the news that that river is once again a river of crystal-clear water.
+And if that is everyone’s dream, nothing will stop us from achieving it.